MauroAbidalCarrer/diary_and_notes/theoretical_improvement_ideas.md

 - Use Local complexity as input for a scheduler.
 - Use adv attacks as probes to compute local complexity.
 - Link adv attacks, local complexity and loss sharpness.
-- Use loss (first and/or 2nd order)gradients amplitude as a regularization loss.
+- Use loss (first and/or 2nd order)gradients amplitude as a regularization loss and maybe learning rate scheduling.